 Resume Format Examples

-Selecting the appropriate resume format is important for blue collar workers, as it showcases practical skills, relevant experience, and career advancements in a clear and organized manner.
+Selecting the appropriate resume format can help you stand out as a blue-collar worker, showcasing your practical skills, relevant experience, and career advancements in a clear and organized manner.

 Functional